canonical/vanilla-framework/templates/docs/layouts/fluid-breakout.md

 A couple of examples of where this layout might be useful.
 Both examples include a section with the regular 12 column grid for comparison.

+A card layout where the goal is to fit more cards than the 12 column grid would allow.
+This what the default arguments to the `layouts_fluid-breakout` mixin provide out of the box:

+<div class="embedded-example"><a href="/docs/examples/layouts/fluid-breakout/fluid-breakout-cards-and-aside/" class="js-example">
+View example of the fluid breakout layout with an aside and a series of cards
+</a></div>

-A large table that would require truncation if fitted within the regular 12 column grid.
-There's two ways to achieve this
+A large table that would require truncation if fitted within the regular 12 column grid:

-- ensure the table is the only child of `$l-fluid-breakout__main`:

 <div class="embedded-example"><a href="/docs/examples/layouts/fluid-breakout/fluid-breakout-full--cve-table/" class="js-example">
 View example of the fluid breakout layout with a large table inside
 </a></div>

-A card layout where the goal is to fit more cards than the 12 column grid would allow:

-<div class="embedded-example"><a href="/docs/examples/layouts/fluid-breakout/fluid-breakout-cards-and-aside/" class="js-example">
-View example of the fluid breakout layout with an aside and a series of cards
-</a></div>
+Note: This requires invoking the `layouts_fluid-breakout` with `100%` as the second argument: `@include vf-l-fluid-breakout(10rem, 100%, 0, '--custom');`

+Alternatively, if `l-fluid-breakout__main` has only one child, you will obtain the same result.

 ### Import